dilawarhassanshaikh/entra-ai-agent-monitor/README.md

 ---
 ## Output
 Generated files are written to the out folder:
-- ai-agent-monitor.json
-Structured findings used as the source of truth
+- ai-agent-monitor.json (Structured findings used as the source of truth)
-- ai-agent-monitor.html
-Human-readable, tabular report suitable for:
+- ai-agent-monitor.html (Human-readable, tabular report suitable for Admin review, Audit evidence, Security discussions)
-- Admin review
-- Audit evidence
-- Security discussions
 ---
 ## Report format (CISA/NIST style)
 The HTML report includes: